Maki Mirage: The History, "Capricious" Loyalties and Difficulties of Conducting Soviet Espionage in Manchuria

 In Operation Maki-Mirage, East Asian and "Russian" agents were both sent to China (largely Manchuria) and Korea to perform espionage in groups of up to a dozen.
 The "Russian" agents were seen with suspicion in East Asia, but most importantly, those in Manchuria (Manchukuo by early 1932) were too conspicuous.
 Most Soviet GRU and OGPU/NKVD agents (the "Russians") spoke a smattering of Chinese and (less common) Japanese which was often difficult to understand despite the fact that they may have finished courses in the language in Russia at "Oriental Institutes."
 For these agents, the majority of their contacts were within the "Russian" and former Tsarist citizen communities in Manchuria.
 Their "Russian" informants (being a mixture of Russians, Ukrainians, Georgians, Tatars, Jews and others) also informed on them because their goal was simply to earn a living and survive economically.
 Information was their currency and means of sustenance.

 Most former Tsarist citizens, Whites (White Guards) and the so-called "Russians" (a wide encompassing term) in Manchuria did not have strong and or clearly defined loyalties to the Soviet regime despite many "Russians" and Russian speakers taking Soviet citizenship from 1925 onwards and many returning to the USSR after 1935.
 After 1920, the greatest need was simply to eat and find a means of sustenance.
 Many professed "sudden" loyalties to the Soviets as the lesser of two evils, for example, when faced with unemployment or when faced with the ever increasing power and clout exercised by the Japanese or Chinese.
-Mara Moustafine stated that around 1925, a new Soviet law was promulgated which required that those Russians who wanted to work for the CER (Chinese Eastern Railway in Manchuria/Manchukuo) must take either Chinese or Soviet citizenship.
-Many Whites of Harbin/Manchuria took Soviet citizenship.
-However, these people were often called "radishes" signifying that they were "Reds" by passport, but "Whites" (White Guard) by politics, culture and ethos.
-This was a popular sobriquet at the time for everyone in Manchuria working for a business, enterprise, organization and or educational institution tied to the Soviet regime (not just CER employees).
+Some Russian emigres also served the Japanese military after the formation of Manchukuo in 1932, formalized in the Asano Detachment (of the Kwantung Army) after 1938.
+The Asano detachment, named after its colonel Asano Takashi, was made up almost entirely of Russian troops.
+Because Japan and the Soviet Union did not erupt into open war until 1945, the Asano detachment's military activities were limited to sparse acts of sabotage along the Soviet border.